KyleShook/imaginary-opportunities/README.md

 ### How the job listings were created:

 This project utilized OpenAI and ChatGPT to generate the content for each job listing separately.
 We hope you will try this method also, it's very easy!
-(We'll give you a quick walkthrough too) However, if absolutely feel led to write the job post yourself, feel free.
+(We'll give you a quick walkthrough below) However, if absolutely feel led to write the job post yourself, feel free.

 **Steps to create a new job listing:**